-When a simple Google Search on “How to get started with Master Data Management” gives you 13,600,000 hits, it’s not surprising if you're not sure how to approach MDM.
-Whether you’re considering if your business needs to adopt a MDM solution, if you already have decided that it does but you don’t know where to start, or if you already have some MDM capabilities implemented but feel that they need to be updated, these three initial steps – created by MDM expert John Radcliffe and originally presented in this webinar – will help you get started.
+When a simple Google Search on “How to get started with Master Data Management” gives you 13,600,000 hits, it’s not surprising if you're not sure how to approach Master Data Management or MDM.
+Whether you’re considering if your business needs to adopt an MDM solution for your enterprise data, if you've already decided that it does but you don’t know where to start, or if you already have some MDM capabilities implemented but feel that they need to be updated, these three initial steps – created by MDM expert John Radcliffe and originally presented in this webinar – will help you get started.

 1) Align with, and help deliver, the business vision

 All companies have different business visions depending on their industry.
 The first thing you need to do is establish what your business vision is, where the vision is going in the future and who owns it.

 You need to look at the vision and ask what your business differentiator is – what’s your fundamental ‘thing’?
 It's usually one of these three:

 - Customer centricity – we want to deliver really personalized and valued customer experiences

 - Product excellence – we have the best product(s) on the market

 - Operational efficiency – we want to be the fastest and most convenient choice at the lowest price

 Once you have established this for your business you need to work the master data management initiative into the framework.
 So, if your business 'thing' is customer centricity then you should probably focus your MDM efforts on the customer domain.
 If it’s operational efficiency or product excellence then you most likely need to focus on product and/or supplier MDM.